pietronvll/spectraformer/logbook.md

+#### Jul 17, 2025

+Based on the expected spectral features knowledge and the output of the model for buffer layer graphene, I have added more revealed regions for model to see in the region of interest.
+Trained **min63**.

+AND FOR SOME REASON it converged into a crosing point...
+While last **min62** attempt didn't cross at all.
+I have completely no idea why it is happening.
+God of random is playing with me?

 #### Jul 15, 2025

 90945 - this is the best step (epoch 387) for **min62**: a model trained without filtered dataset trick.
 Is it that I am stuck with lack of data?
 Or data is of bad quality and the predictor jumps around 1 STD away from the mean spectrum point?
 Let's enlarge the dataset with idk 15s acquisition or 20s...